 - LAB: Working with Git

-Continuous Integration and Deployment with Azure Pipelines
+Continuous Integration with Azure Pipelines

 To build quality software, and to limit nasty integration problems at the